Quality Risk Management Training

 We introduce the less frequently used tools and their applicability, and explore real-life scenarios and case studies using the most commonly used techniques of failure mode effect analysis (FMEA) and Hazard Analysis and Critical Control Point (HACCP)

-In our virtual learning option, training will be delivered via a combination of live instructor-led virtual classrooms and self-paced online learning.
+Our virtual instructor-led training will be delivered through live instructor-led virtual classrooms.
 Full details will be sent to you following registration.

 ICH Q9 is essential for our Industry.
 Managers with responsibility for managing risk should attend this course to ensure they are equipped to assess a variety of risks and make decisions on priorities and mitigating actions.
 The course helps participants realize it is not possible to do everything.
 It will also provide the tools to help make the right decisions to ensure resources are spent on the most important activities.
 These tools can then be utilized directly in participants’ own companies.